 Of course, you can always do it the old-fashioned way, how they did it before all the fancy gadgets – carry your board by hand.
 There are indents or small ropes in the middle of the board meant to be used as a handle.
 Just put the board up under your armpit and hitch your fingers in that handle hole, then be on your way.

 Have any other questions about transporting your paddle board?
 Let us know in the comments and we’ll be happy to answer them.

-Some of our posts may contain affiliate links, which means we may earn a small amount from orders you place (thanks for the beer!) with no extra cost to you.
+Some of our posts may contain affiliate links, meaning as an Amazon Associate we earn from qualifying purchases (thanks for the beer!).
+There is no extra cost to you.